Akifartun/Embedded-MicroPython/README.md

 - [x] Research sections such as **Conventional Commit, PEP-8 Style, Docstring, Gitflow.**
 - [x] To examine the existing codes in the application and sample code writing and to learn the **state manager** structure.

-### Week 2 - Creating a Basic IFTTT Python Application and Development
+## Week 2 - Transition from IFTTT to Make.com Automation Platform

-- [ ] Writing a sample code to create a basic Python application using IFTTT's Webhook service.
+- [x] Realisation that the Webhook service on the IFTTT platform is paid.
-- [ ] Creating endpoints that will listen and react to requests from IFTTT.
+- [x] Finding Make.com (formerly integromat) automation platform that provides free Webhook service.
-- [ ] Define and code basic functions and methods that can work with IFTTT.
+- [x] Developing a demo project for automation with POSTMAN via Make.com.

-### Week 3 - Integration and Developing Examples
+## Week 3 - Integration and Developing Examples on Make.com

-- [ ] Writing advanced code to integrate the Sixfab Raspberry Pi Pico W with IFTTT.
+- [ ] Writing advanced code to integrate the Sixfab Raspberry Pi Pico W with Make.com.
-- [ ] Sending direct commands to test the integration of IFTTT applets and Python code.
+- [ ] Sending direct commands to test the integration of Make.com applets and Python code.
-- [ ] Auditing the workflows created as a result of IFTTT triggering actions and checking whether they are working correctly.
+- [ ] Auditing the workflows created as a result of Make.com triggering actions and checking whether they are working correctly.

-### Week 4 - Finalize and Documentation
+## Week 4 - Finalize and Documentation

 - [ ] Testing the final stages of the integration processes and making sure that the application is stable.
 - [ ] Writing the project documentation, including detailed instructions on how to use the tools and example scenarios.
 - [ ] To prepare a guide on how the project and code samples are created and how the integration is done.
 - [ ] Review the final report and documentation and publish to Github.

 ## Gantt Chart